LGoyvaerts/database-test/README.md

-# database-test
+# Database Test
-Example code for working with databases
+Example code for working with databases:

+ - JDBC
+ - DAO with CRUD
+ - Entities